|Contact organisation||EUROCONTROL: The European organisation for the safety of air navigation|

 ATFM delay is calculated relative to the flight plan.

-Although not fully cohered, the delay reported by aircraft operators to CODA under the corresponding IATA delay categories shows a high correlation with the ATFM delay calculated by the Network Manager.
+Although not fully cohered, the delay reported by aircraft operators to the Central Office for Delay Analysis (CODA) under the corresponding IATA delay categories shows a high correlation with the ATFM delay calculated by the Network Manager.
 It should be noted that the delay reported by aircraft operators relates to airline schedules rather than flight plan.

 Coherence — internal